Message handlers and updates

 All three implementations are completely equivalent.

 In spite of a few superficial similarities, message handlers differ from methods in OOP (or even messages in the actor model) in several significant ways:

 - Similarily to messages in the actor model, but unlike methods in OOP, messages in Cell are just ordinary values, that can be manipulated like any other piece of data: they can be copied, passed around, sent over a network and saved to a file.
 It's very easy, for instance, to store and keep a record of all messages that have been received by any given automaton instance.

 - Another similarity with the actor model is that message handlers don't return a value: there's a strict separation between commands/messages and queries/methods.
 Such a programming model is more reliable when writing distributed applications.

 - Automata can only receive messages, not send them, even to themselves.
 There's no such thing as "message passing" between automata.
-That's by design and it's never going to change: automata are meant to be self-contained entities, oblivious to the world around them, the only exception being other automata they're wired to, which are read-only to them anyway.
+That's by design and it's never going to change: automata are meant to be self-contained entities, oblivious to the world around them, the only exception being other automata they're wired to.
 Any inter-automata update logic there is, it has to go somewhere else.
 For the time being, that typically means it has to be dealt with in the host language, not in Cell.
-The only exception to this is nested automata, which are not regarded as indipendent entities but only as a part of their parent, which is therefore allowed to send messages to them.
+There's only one exception to this, and it's an important one: a message handler can send a message to the dependees of the current automaton.